jersteth/festiticket/Readme.md

 The dashboard shows the current state and ownership of tickets, balances of the shop and status of the current account (in Metamask).

 To switch to another user, click on Metamask top right icon and select the other account.
+This way you can purchase tickets from both accounts, or purchase tickets for another account.